 And so we have in the model a concept of _truth: A _sentence is _true, roughly, just in case it is an element of the set of _sentences which would maximize the combined _value of all _speakers, were they all to _evaluate all of its elements.
 This being impossible, it stands merely as an ideal.
 I will note for now just two points.

 The first point is just a reminder that the definitions so far are mere stipulations about hypothetical people in hypothetical circumstances.
 It is fair to ask whether such people are possible, and whether, if they existed, they would behave as described.
 These are not philosophically loaded questions -should not be, anyway.
 What is of course loaded is the fitness of the stipulated concepts to model their real counterparts.
-My claim, of course, is not just that such people are possible but that we in fact are they, and our usual concepts, the model's.
+My claim, of course, is not just that such people are possible but that we in fact are them, and our usual concepts, the model's.

 The model recognizes a nominally truth-like ideolectic property, '_truth-for-an-_agent'.
 A committed defender of indivualistic rationality might plausibly cleave to this in the hope of resisting the depredations of the current approach.
 This is a mistake on two fronts, I think.
 First, it makes what is true completely unknowable, and hence apparently without practical significance.